|Placed On:||17th May 2019|

 College of Life and Environmental Sciences

-The successful applicant will be able to collect psychological data from children and adolescents, present information on research progress and outcomes, communicate complex information, orally, in writing and electronically and provide administrative support within Professor Rutland’s lab.
+The successful applicant will be able to work in the laboratory, present information on research progress and outcomes, communicate complex information, orally, in writing and electronically and prepare proposals and applications to external bodies.

 You can view the Job Description and Person Specification document here.

 For further information please contact Angela Gallego-Sala, e-mail email@example.com or telephone (01392) 725873.

 We are a member of the prestigious Russell Group of research-intensive universities and in the top 150 universities in the world (Times Higher Education World University Rankings 2019).
 We combine world-class teaching with world-class research, achieving a Gold rating in the Teaching Excellence Framework Award 2017.

 Our research income in recent years means we’re fastest growing UK Research University and we seek to answer some of the most fundamental issues facing humankind today through this.
 98% of our research is international quality (2014 Research Excellence Framework) and we encourage proactive engagement with industry, business and community partners to enhance the impact of research and education and improve the employability of our students.